Rep. Harry Woodyard

-Woodyard, a Republican, was the representative for West Virginia's 4th congressional district from 1925 to 1927.
+Woodyard was the representative for West Virginia’s 4th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Nov 1903 to Mar 1927, Woodyard missed 701 of 1,811 roll call votes, which is 38.7%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.